Learn more about the American pioneer’s skills that can help with survival!

 Do you know how to kindle?
 Which materials to collect?
 How to maintain a fire in the rain?

-4. Fire Techniques
+4. Fire Techniqueshttps://www.instagram.com/p/BhU7LoUl-YJ/

 5. Home Remedies

-Understanding not only what plants are safe, but knowing their medicinal elements can be the difference between life and death.
-Plants have amazing healing powers and can treat common ailments such as cough, fever, headache, lack of sleep, bites and sores…the list goes on!
+Understanding what plants are safe and knowing their medicinal benefits can be the difference between life and death.
+Plants have amazing healing powers and can treat common ailments such as a cough, fever, headache, lack of sleep, bites, and sores…the list goes on!

 6. Metal Working

 Believe it or not, there are blacksmiths still practicing this ancient skill in many parts of the world.
 This skill is useful in making tools, weapons, horseshoes or just simple eating utensils.
 If SHTF, everyone will be knocking on your door bartering for these handcrafted items.

 It requires a good deal of practice and some special equipment, but it’s a skill worth learning.
 The learning curve is not that steep if you already know how to weld or do other metal works.

 Building a permanent homestead will take quite a bit of time and work, but is crucial to making everything on this list a plausible lifestyle, especially for families.
 Although building a cabin is ideal, we understand that, sometimes, one is stuck in the wilderness in an emergency survival situation.